-If an international career or lifestyle takes you overseas for a period of time, and if you die outside of Japan, it will be difficult to obtain the above mentioned documents.
-It is very likely that in the terms and conditions of a Japanese life insurance policy’s contract, the specific Japanese proper nouns mentioned above are referenced.
+If an international career or lifestyle takes you overseas for a period of time, it will be difficult to obtain the above mentioned documents.
+It is likely that in the terms and conditions of a Japanese life insurance policy’s contract, the specific Japanese proper nouns mentioned above are referenced.

 And while, for example, the English term “death certificate” may translate to shibo todoke, a foreign country’s “death certificate” is not a Shibo Todoke Kisai Jiko Shomeisho.
 Further, in order to receive the Shibo Todoke Kisai Jiko Shomeisho, as mentioned above you will require the Shibo Shindansho from the hospital.

 It should come as no surprise that only a Japanese licensed doctor at a Japanese hospital will be able to produce for you a Shibo Shindansho.
 You can see the possible predicament here if you happen to die outside of Japan.